ColoradoSchoolOfMines/coloradoschoolofmines.github.io/acm-officers/communication.rst

 and faculty sponsor, officers and members are always encouraged to interact with the CS\@Mines department.

-Department events happen often that can be advertised or even helped hosted by ACM.
+Department events happen often that can be advertised by or co-hosted with ACM.
 Professors are also usually willing to do tech talks on their research or other topics.